jgliss/pyplis/README.rst

 Pyplis paper
 ============

-A paper discussing the main features of *Pyplis* and implementation details is in the process of being published in the special issue on `Volcanic plumes <http://www.mdpi.com/journal/geosciences/special_issues/volcanic_processes>`__ of the Journal *Geosciences* (MDPI).
-Click `here, to download a citable preprint of the paper <https://www.preprints.org/manuscript/201710.0085/v1>`__.
+The software *Pyplis* and implementation details was published in December 2017 within a special issue on `Volcanic plumes <http://www.mdpi.com/journal/geosciences/special_issues/volcanic_processes>`__ of the Journal *Geosciences* (MDPI).
+The paper can be downloaded `here <http://www.mdpi.com/2076-3263/7/4/134>`__.

 Citation
 --------
-If you find *Pyplis* useful for your data analysis, we would highly appreciate if you acknowledge our work by `citing the paper <https://www.preprints.org/manuscript/201710.0085/v1>`__.
+If you find *Pyplis* useful for your data analysis, we would highly appreciate if you acknowledge our work by citing the paper.
+Citing details can be found `here <http://www.mdpi.com/2076-3263/7/4/134>`__.

 Note
 ====